ramigs/strapi-nuxt-article/strapi-nuxt.md

 Let's now add the `logout` method that's triggered when the user clicks the **Logout** Navbar link.

-This method call the Auth module `logout`, which in turn deletes the JWT token from the local storage and redirects the user to the homepage.

 Edit `./components/Navbar.vue` and add the following code under `mounted()`:

 ```javascript